ASC 718 Explained: Key Considerations for Expensing Stock Compensation

 Why is ASC 718 important?

-There are six subtopics that comprises ASC 718:
+There are six subtopics that comprises ASC 718, each addressing a specific aspect of equity compensation:

 • 718-10 OverallThis subtopic gives general guidance on share-based payment arrangements with employees.